kodavatimahendra/dissertation/README.md

-# dissertation webpage for a friend
+# A very basic dissertation webpage for a friend

 ## Todo
 Components inside the digital format: \